Dear reader of ADxS.org, please excuse the disruption.

 • Attention deficit/hyperactivity disorder

-• Deficits in the executive function
+• Deficits in executive functions

 36. CYP2C19 ultra-metabolizer